- Preparing to build an extension

 Building the extension

-When it’s time to build your extension, there are two options:
+When all the data is ready and it’s time to build the extension, there are two options:

 After you build the extension, you will have two versions of the code: the ‘unpackaged’ source, and the built extension package.
 You will need to make a decision about your workflow:

 Continue treating the ‘unpackaged’ code as the source, and the extension as ‘compiled code’ for distribution.

 Retire the ‘unpackaged’ code, and treat the extension as the (only) source code from now on.

 If you haven’t done so yet, now is a good time to create a Git repository to manage the changes in your code over time.
 You can choose between a public repository (for free & open-source extensions) or a private one (for custom or commercial extensions).

 Extensions can be distributed to other RoboFont users using Mechanic.